LearningMike/musings/README.md

 Any time we learn, we have observed it to take a couple of arguable steps.
 Those steps - however divided, however long - are Science or "The Scientific Method".

 # Philosophy
-Scientists ar Philosophers that try to test their ideas.
+Scientists are Philosophers that try to test their ideas.

 # P2P Competitive Model
 - User hosts an even number of games and joins as a client to an odd number of them.